Super Bowl IX: Fourth quarter

-Vikings running back Brent McClanahan returned the ensuing kickoff 22 yards to the 39-yard line, but on the first play of the drive, Tarkenton's pass was intercepted by Wagner.
-The Steelers then executed 7 consecutive running plays, taking the game clock all the way down to 38 seconds remaining before turning the ball over on downs.
+Vikings running back Brent McClanahan returned the ensuing kickoff 22 yards to the Minnesota 39-yard line, but on the first play of the drive, Tarkenton's pass to Gilliam was intercepted by Wagner.
+The Steelers then executed 7 consecutive running plays (including a 15-yard run by Harris totaling up to 158 rushing yards for him, which broke Larry Csonka's rushing record of 145 yards in Super Bowl VIII), taking the game clock all the way down to 38 seconds remaining before turning the ball over on downs.
+The Vikings ran two more plays before the game ended.

 Harris finished the game with 34 carries for a Super Bowl record 158 yards and a touchdown; Harris' record stood until the Washington Redskins' John Riggins rushed for 166 yards in Super Bowl XVII.
 Bleier had 65 rushing yards, and two receptions for 11 yards.
-Pittsburgh finished with a total of 57 rushing attempts, which remains the Super Bowl record through Super Bowl LV.
+Pittsburgh finished with a total of 57 rushing attempts, which remains the Super Bowl record through Super Bowl LVII.
 Bradshaw completed nine out of 14 passes for 96 yards and a touchdown.
 Tarkenton completed 11 of 26 passes for 102 yards with 3 interceptions, for a passer rating of only 14.1.
 Foreman was the Vikings' top offensive contributor, finishing the game as the team's leading rusher and receiver with 18 rushing yards and 50 receiving yards.

 The loss was the Vikings' record-setting third in Super Bowl play.
 Bud Grant vented frustration by saying, "There were three bad teams out there - us, Pittsburgh and the officials.”
 Minnesota, among many negatives to this point in its Super Bowl history of three games, had only two scoring drives on offense, and only three turnovers forced on defense, none of which resulted in any points.
 The win made the Steelers' Chuck Noll the youngest head coach to win the Super Bowl at the time (He was 42 years, 7 days).